mub2332/FIT-Honors-Monash/docs/SoftwareQualityAssurancePlan.md

 - Testing Approach is divided into functional and non-functional.
 Functional Test case is to test if the piece of code buggy.
 To test if code fulfill its requirement, we use Non-Functional Test case which include usability, portability, maintainability, reliability and stability (based on ISO9000 standard)

+###### Stage of Testing

+- Unit Testing
+  - Unit Testing target the basic element of code (a small piece of code/ Function).
+The objective is to isolate the unit and test its correctness.
+- Integration Testing
+  - Integration Testing examine the correctness of multiple unit combination.
+- Acceptance Testing
+  - The objective of Acceptance Testing is to examine if the system meets the requirement specify on Requirement Document to ensure the product delivery quality.
+- Regression Testing
+  - The objective of Regression Testing is to catch defects occurs while new modification.

-###### Process of Testing
+###### Process of Testing!!!

-- Create Test Case
+- Create Test Case based on standard for Black Box and White Box Testing
 - Test with test case in a designed testing environment (Could be on a device or CI server)
 - Record defect found and action

 ###### Strategy
-- The following technique will be used for testing
 - Black Box Testing

   - Black Box Testing is used to test if the system meets its functionality.
   - Usage
     - Integration Testing
     - Acceptance Testing

     - Method
       - Tester create a set of test case with input and expected output,